MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

   - There are restrictions on moving resources with managed identities between subscriptions and regions.
 For example, you might move resources between subscriptions or regions for a merger, acquisition, or repatriation of resources for data sovereignty reasons.

     If an Azure resource has user-assigned or system-assigned identities, you can't transfer the resource to another Azure subscription or region.
 You must delete the managed identities before you move the resource.
 After the move, you must re-create the managed identities and assign them to the resource.
 For more information, see [Move resources to a new resource group or subscription](/azure/azure-resource-manager/management/move-resource-group-and-subscription).
   - If you move a subscription from one directory to another, managed identities aren't preserved.
-You must move the resource and then manually re-create the managed identities.
-For more information, see [Move managed identities for Azure resources across regions](/entra/identity/managed-identities-azure-resources/how-to-managed-identity-regional-move).
+You must move the resource and then [manually re-create the managed identities](/entra/identity/managed-identities-azure-resources/how-to-managed-identity-regional-move).
   - To avoid having credentials in your code, you can use managed identities with Azure virtual machines (VMs) to authenticate to any service that [supports Microsoft Entra ID authentication](/azure/active-directory/managed-identities-azure-resources/services-id-authentication-support).
 For more information, see [Use managed identities for Azure resources on a VM to acquire an access token](/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token).
   - Similar to user RBAC role assignments, [follow the principle of least privilege]( /entra/identity/managed-identities-azure-resources/managed-identity-best-practice-recommendations#follow-the-principle-of-least-privilege-when-granting-access) when you grant a managed identity access to a resource.